MbqIIB/DevOps-Milestone1/README.md

 #### TASK 2: The ability to execute a build job via a script or build manager which ensures a clean build each time

 1. Select your job and go to "Configure" option from the left pane.
-2. Go to Build Triggers.
+2. This was done in Task1.
+If not, go to Build Triggers.
 Check "Trigger builds remotely" and setup a token.
 3. In General tab, under Build sub-tab, select "Add a Build Step".
 4. Choose "Execute Shell".
 5. Here, you can write your script to be executed for Build process.
 We use NPM to install dependencies modules from package.json file and run tests during each build.